aherbert/gdsc-smlm/docs/results_plugins.rst

      - Select the naming option for the cropped results.

        These options are the same as the ``Crop Results`` plugin (see section :numref:`%s <results_plugins:Crop Results>`).

+   * - Preserve bounds
+     - If **true** the bounds of the source results will be preserved as the bounds of the cropped results.
+The default is to recompute the bounds.
+This option can be used to allow the cropped results to be rendered with the original bounds to facilitate comparison with the original image.

 When the plugin is executed the localisation coordinates are mapped from the bounds of the dataset to the bounds of the image containing the ROI.
 For example to map the x coordinate: